depthfirstlearning/depthfirstlearning.com/_posts/2020-03-20-Resurrecting-Sigmoid.markdown

 **Questions**:

 For each week, we have a full problem set, which tries to test and improve your understanding of the topics covered this week.
 This week's problem set is [here](/assets/sigmoid/problem-sets/pdfs/1.pdf).
-In this section we highlight couple of problems which we __highly recommend__.
+In this section we highlight couple of problems which we highly recommend doing.

-1. Problem 2 from full set: **The mean field approximation**
+1. Problem 2 from full set: The mean field approximation

     In this problem, we use the knowledge we gained in problem 1 to properly choose to initialize the weights and biases according to \\(W^l \sim \mathcal{N}(0, \sigma_w^2/N)\\) and \\(b^l \sim \mathcal{N}(0, \sigma_b^2)\\).
 We'll investigate some techniques that will be useful in understanding precisely how the network's random initialization influences what the net does to its inputs; specifically, we'll be able to take a look at how the _depth_ of the network together with the initialization governs the propagation of an input point as it flows forward through the network's layers.

     1. A natural property of input points to study as the input flows through the net layer by layer is its length.
-Intuitively, this is closely related to how the net transforms the input space, and to how the depth of the net relates to that transformation. **Compute the length \\(q^l\\) of the activation vector outputted by layer \\(l\\).
-When considering non-rectangular nets, where layer \\(l\\) has length \\(N_l\\), we want to distinguish this activation norm from the width of individual layers, so what's a more appropriate quantity we can track to understand how the lengths of activation vectors change in the net?**
+Intuitively, this is closely related to how the net transforms the input space, and to how the depth of the net relates to that transformation.
+Compute the length \\(q^l\\) of the activation vector outputted by layer \\(l\\).
+When considering non-rectangular nets, where layer \\(l\\) has length \\(N_l\\), we want to distinguish this activation norm from the width of individual layers, so what's a more appropriate quantity we can track to understand how the lengths of activation vectors change in the net?
         <details><summary>Solution</summary>
         <p>
         The length is simply the Euclidean magnitude, i.e. \(\sum_{i = 1}^N (h_i^l)^2\).
 We can stabilize this quantity, especially when \(N\) differs across layers, by normalizing: